Action: Adding Power To Our Voice

 Activity 4: Debugging Your Song (20 minutes or Homework)

-Debugging, as you know, is the process of finding and fixing bugs (errors made by the programmer).
-You likely won't find any at this point!
+Part of finishing your song is debugging of your code.
+Debugging is the process of finding and fixing bugs (errors made by the programmer).

 Follow the instructions below to debug your code: